glenn-sorrentino/PathShield/README.md

 <div align="center">
 <img height="500" alt="image" src="https://github.com/user-attachments/assets/0dac6a9f-32a8-4b05-b6a1-b59fc3762f51" />

-PathShield is an RF awareness tool for M5StickC Plus (v1 & v2).
+PathShield is an RF awareness tool for M5StickC-Plus (v1 & v2).
 It uses BLE/WiFI scanning to detect devices, alerting on those following you.
 </div>